Best wireless mechanical keyboard in 2017

 With Bluetooth technology, a receiver is typically already built into most devices such as your smartphone, tablet, and laptop.
 There’s no need for plugging a receiver into the device in order for it to sync with the keyboard.

-This is a huge advantage when you want to use your keyboard with multiple devices, as there’s no physical dongle you need to move around between devices.
+This is a huge advantage when you want to use your mechanical keyboard with multiple devices, as there’s no physical dongle you need to move around between devices.

-Of course most desktop computers don’t come with a Bluetooth receiver, so that may be something you need to purchase separately.
+Of course, most desktop computers don’t come with a Bluetooth receiver, so that may be something you need to purchase separately.
 Something like this USB Bluetooth adapter would do the trick for only around $15.

 If you have a wireless mechanical keyboard that requires a USB dongle to be the receiver, you’re going to be more limited in your uses.
-You’ll be find with laptops and desktops, but most tablets and smartphones do not have a USB port that you can tap into.
+You’ll be fine with laptops and desktops, but most tablets and smartphones do not have a USB port that you can tap into.

 One thing you should note before you take the plunge on a wireless mechanical keyboard is you aren’t going to get NKRO or even 6KRO over a wireless signal, so if using complicated shortcuts is something you do often, you should check out our best mechanical keyboards instead.